bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 32°
-- Mostly Clear
+- Partly Cloudy
-- 58% humidity
+- 64% humidity
-- 8 mph wind
+- 7 mph wind
-- 34% cloud cover
+- 55% cloud cover
 - 29 AQI 🟩
-- 4.27 inches of snow and 0.33 inches of rain expected in the next 48 hours
+- 4.22 inches of snow and 0.33 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>